-At March 31, 2011, Bimini Capital had an equity capital base of \$7.9 million and an MBS portfolio of \$117.0 million.
-The financial crisis of 2008/2009 and material losses in 2006 and 2007 attributable to the former mortgage origination operations of MortCo, have significantly reduced Bimini Capital's equity capital base and the size of its MBS portfolio.
-Ongoing litigation costs stemming from the former operations of MortCo and Bimini itself cause the Company's overhead to be high in relation to its portfolio size.
-In response, the Company has taken significant steps to reduce the leverage in its balance sheet, reduce its debt service costs, and alter its investment strategy for holding MBS securities.
+At June 30, 2011, Bimini Capital had an equity capital base of \$9.9 million and an MBS portfolio of \$114.0 million.
+The crisis in the U.S. financial markets during 2008/2009 and the material losses incurred by the Company in 2006 and 2007 attributable to the former mortgage origination operations of MortCo, have significantly reduced Bimini Capital's equity capital base and the size of its MBS portfolio.
+Ongoing litigation costs stemming from the former operations of MortCo and Bimini Capital itself cause the Company's overhead to be high in relation to its portfolio size.
+In response, during the past two years the Company has taken significant steps to reduce the leverage in its balance sheet, reduce its debt service costs, and alter its investment strategy for holding MBS securities.
 The Company's alternative investment strategy that utilizes structured MBS has been elevated to a core element of its investment strategy and liquidity management.
 However, the Company's ability to utilize this element of our investment strategy is limited by restrictions imposed under the Investment Company Act.
 Further, if cash resources are, at any time, insufficient to satisfy the Company's liquidity requirements, such as when cash flow from operations are materially negative, the Company may be required to pledge additional assets to meet margin calls, liquidate assets, sell additional debt or equity securities or pursue other financing alternatives.